mgifford/drupal-security/src/server.rst

 direct shell access to different clients.
 If you need to do this, it is worth investigating `FastCGI`_ which when used in conjunction with `suexec`_ or `cgiwrap`_ to isolate individual processes on a shared server.
-We expect most government departments to have access to either a virtual (e.g. `VMware`_, `Xen`_, `OpenVZ`_ or `KVM`_) or cloud-based (e.g. `Amazon`_ or `Rackspace`_) servers.
+We expect most medium to large organizations to have access to either a virtual (e.g. `VMware`_, `Xen`_, `OpenVZ`_ or `KVM`_) or cloud-based (e.g. `Amazon`_ or `Rackspace`_) servers.
 There is also `significant movement in the Drupal community`_ to use `Linux Containers`_ to more efficiently distribute processing power without